sjl-sjtu/sjl-sjtu.github.io/_pages/about.md

   - /about.html
 ---

 I am **Jianle Sun (孙健乐)**, currently a first-year PhD student in Logic, Computation, and Methodology at Carnegie Mellon University.
-Before this, I received my M.S. (research-based) and B.S. degree in the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University.
+Before this, I obtained my M.S. (research-based) and B.S. degree in the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University.
 My researching field includes statistical genetics and genomics, causal inference, computational and statistical methods in multi-omics data, and Bayesian analysis.
 I have also collaborated on epidemiological cohort studies, and done intern research on foundation models (e.g. BERT) for DNA sequence functional analysis.

 Reseach interests
 ======